mdevlamynck/term_mux_rs/README.md

 If you want the last development version, use the dev branch.

 This project is not ready to be used yet.
 Once the project is ready, it will be published on crates.io and you will be able to install the latest release with a simple `cargo install term_mux_rs`.

+# Contributing

+Thank you for your interest in working on this project!
+To get you started you can read the [Hacking](#hacking) section.

+Contributions are welcome!
+Please submit issues if you find bugs.

+Proper documentation on the project and how it's structured will be added once the project starts to grow a bit and things start to take form.
+In the meantime don't hesitate to reach out and ask questions through github or good old email!

 # Hacking